XML RSS

 So what do you do to help your dog?
 First of all, healthy diet and exercise to help maintain proper weight is important if your dog has arthritis since being overweight causes more stress on joints.

-One of the most widely used treatment for dog arthritis now is glucosmaine. (which I recommend).
+One of the most widely used treatment for dog arthritis now is glucosmaine.
 It works by regenerating and rebuilding joint tissue plus stopping the pain.
 Liquid glucosamine is best and easy to feed your dog.